yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 ## Key binding

 The key binding I use for this mod, just as a suggestion:
-- r d f g: up, left, down, right
+- r d f g: up, left, down, right (not wasd/zqsd to have space for additional keys on the left)
 - z: compass
 - s: grapple
 - t: super shootgun
 - e: machine gun
 - h: rocket launcher
-- b: rail gun (to push with the thumb)
+- b: rail gun (to press with the thumb)
 - 4: blaster (default key, very rarely used, but can still be useful if you really are out of ammo)
 - a: items wheel (rarely used)
 - q: weapons wheel (very rarely used)

 My keybinding.cfg file: https://raw.githubusercontent.com/yrelof/quake2-rerelease-dll-fasterfps/main/keybinds.cfg
-You can put it in your "%USERPROFILE%\Saved Games\Nightdive Studios\Quake II\fasterfps" directory.
+Right clic on the link, save link target in your "%USERPROFILE%\Saved Games\Nightdive Studios\Quake II\fasterfps" directory.

 ## Other information